labor-digital/docker-base-images/README.md

-# LABOR.digital - Docker Base Images
+# LABOR.digital - PHP 7.3 Base Image

-This repository contains the docker base image sources for our projects.
-Every branch in this repository reflects one tag on the docker hub.

-You can find the images [here on docker hub](https://hub.docker.com/repository/docker/labordigital/docker-base-images).
+A base image for PHP 7.3 with a bunch of extensions already preconfigured.

+Note: As we are a company based in germany the locale and timezone are already preconfigured for germany!

+## Environment Variables
+All environment variables that are inherited from the base image ([here](https://hub.docker.com/_/php))

+- PROJECT_ENV ("prod") Helper to define the environment for your application.
+SHOULD BE "dev", "staging" or "prod";
+- APACHE_WEBROOT ("/var/www/html") Defines the apache webroot directory

 ## Postcardware
 You're free to use these images, but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.